nathanialwm/nathanialwm/README.md

 **Nathanial Martin**

 I am a computer science student and the owner of an online reselling business.
 I have worked in many OOP languages including: Typescript, Rust, Python, Java, C# and have also worked with SQL.
-I really enjoy the problem-solving aspect of programming which means my passion is in core gameplay mechanics, optimizations and dynamic programming.
+I really enjoy the problem-solving aspect of programming and especially enjoy creating tools that help other's perform or solve more efficiently, and working with algorithms.

-I am in my junior year and actively searching for internships and part-time work within software, app, and game development as well as data analytics.

-I am in the beginning stages of developing a mobile app relevant to my resale business.
-Here is some other work that I am proud of:
+I am actively seeking internships and full-time junior positions for gameplay engineering/tools engineering and other scripting roles.

 **Pathfinding Algorithm Visualizer**